variousaccidents/variousaccidents.github.io/_posts/2022-01-18-union-coffee-and-wine.md

 ---
-headline: Yes, coffee and wine actually do go together.
+header: Yes, coffee and wine actually do go together.
 Here’s how
 description: Over the years coffee and wine circles have upheld and continued to gain a reputation for focusing on the details.
 image: https://intentionalist.com/wp-content/uploads/2020/08/Union-Coffee-Interior.png
 ---

 I hope you didn’t immediately try mixing coffee and wine.
 That’s not what I meant.
-Beyond the clickbaitiness of the headline there is a general relationship between these two substances that goes beyond the flavor palettes and the time of day you may find yourself consuming them.
+Beyond the clickbaitiness of the header there is a general relationship between these two substances that goes beyond the flavor palettes and the time of day you may find yourself consuming them.

 ## Both worlds, although literally night and day, are cultivated by people who care.